What is a noun?

 Explanation

-* In the above sentence, put has used as verb and sign has also used as verb, therefore with the already existing verb, we use noun i.e. signature.
+[1] In the above sentence, “put” is used as a verb and sign has also been used as a verb, therefore with the already existing verb, we use noun i.e. signature.

-** Here meal means the quantity of food for one time while meals mean the food which eat together.
+[2] Here meal means the quantity of food for one time while meals mean the food which eats together.

 **** Blotting is no word rather blotting paper is the correct word.